<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 Dry fertilizer is one of the largest investments made in a grower's production program each season, but it can also be highly inefficient.
 Growers, therefore, can benefit from technologies that enhance their dry fertilizer efficiency.

-With a proven track record of performance over a range of geographies, genetics and management systems, Titan XC is designed to help you get the most out of your applied dry fertilizer.
+With a proven track record of performance over a range of geographies, genetics and management systems, TITAN XC is designed to help you get the most out of your applied dry fertilizer.
 Utilizing unique biochemistry to increase nutrient availability from treated prills, it can enhance the efficiency of dry phosphorus and potassium blends—turning your dry fertilizer into a driver of performance for your farm.

-With Titan XC on your dry fertilizer, more of your applied nutrients will be available to your crop, which can help you drive yield on every acre.
+With TITAN XC on your dry fertilizer, more of your applied nutrients will be available to your crop, which can help you drive yield on every acre.

 Read More